Malchemis/POC-Python-DPLL/report.md

 #### 2.2.1 Data Structure Enhancements

-- **Immutable Sets for Clauses:** Converting clauses to `frozenset` objects allowed for fast membership tests and prevented unintended modifications.
+- **Immutable Sets for Clauses:** Converting clauses to `frozenset` objects allowed for fast membership tests.
 - **Array-Based Lookups:** In the DPLL variants, we replaced iterative searches with fixed-size arrays (or lists indexed by variable number) to quickly compute literal frequencies and branch selection scores.
 A first implementation used dictionaries